 Overview of Curriculum Coherence and Integration and Program Delivery

-T

-he MSW program is designed so that all courses are held one day per week and are delivered via a hybrid model combining face to face and online instruction.
+The MSW program is designed so that all courses are held one day per week and are delivered via a hybrid model combining face-to-face and online instruction.

 The curriculum is designed to enable students to master all the core competencies and practice behaviors mandated by the Council on Social Work Education and modified by the program.
 This design incorporates an integrated foundation curriculum, focusing on micro-, mezzo- and macro-practice, human behavior in the social environment, an historic and contemporary understanding of social policy and the profession of social work with a foundation field experience.

-The foundation curriculum also introduces MSW students to research through a focus on evidence-based social work practice and evidence supporting theories incorporated in biology, psychology, sociology and human behavior in the social environment, and strengthens their ability to serve clients dealing with specific social problems (e.g, victimization, substance abuse), address macro social problems (e.g, poverty, social marginalization) and prepares them for their advanced year clinical concentration.
+The foundation curriculum also introduces MSW students to research through a focus on evidence-based social work practice and evidence supporting theories incorporated in biology, psychology, sociology and human behavior in the social environment, and strengthens their ability to serve clients dealing with specific social problems (e.g., victimization, substance abuse), address macro social problems (e.g., poverty, social marginalization) and prepares them for their advanced year clinical specialization.
 All foundation experiences incorporate a combined focus on services to families and an understanding of rural culture.

-The advanced curriculum of the MSW program builds upon foundation content, integrating a focus on clinical practice with an advanced field placement commensurate with the clinical concentration.
+The advanced curriculum of the MSW program builds upon foundation content, integrating a focus on clinical practice with an advanced field placement commensurate with the clinical specialization.
 In addition to their specialization courses, all advanced students jointly take a two-course research sequence and a course bridging practice in agency settings.
-These courses not only create further curriculum integration, but enables students in their clinical specialization to examine meso and macro practice issues and how clinical and all practice arenas in a rural environment interrelate.
+These courses not only create further curriculum integration, but enable students in their clinical specialization to examine mezzo and macro practice issues and how clinical and all practice arenas in a rural environment interrelate.
 The two-semester research sequence requires that all students conduct a significant research project to assess an aspect of field practice, based upon practice, human behavior, policy and practice theory and prior research as appropriate, using quantitative and/or qualitative statistical software to analyze their data.
-The Rural Social Agency course integrates knowledge about the ways in which clinical practice in a rural environment includes micro, meso, and macro foci.
-The integrative seminar, SW 6102 is designed to draw upon knowledge and skills from all previous graduate courses, including field work, and to engage students in a process of critical thinking and conscious reflection in order to integrate, synthesize and apply previous learning.
-This “capstone course” includes new content as students address topics in relation to clinical and/or macro practice problems, or other current issues of concern to the profession.
+The Rural Social Agency course integrates knowledge about the ways in which clinical practice in a rural environment includes micro, mezzo, and macro foci.

 Students are prepared to conduct this integrative assignment not only by the curriculum of the program, but by assignments in other MSW courses that require oral, textual and graphical presentations (such as case studies, community analyses, grant proposals and research) based on their field assignments, and incorporating and reflecting technology as appropriate.
 This is one of the ways that students demonstrate, to the wider campus and community, as well as to their instructors, how effectively they have integrated the various aspects of their coursework with the field curriculum.